Beach Club Vibes

 Monkey Beach Club

-Sea-view terrace with cocktails at Monkey Beach Club in Playa de las Américas
+Sea-view terrace with cocktails at Monkey Beach Club, Playa de las Américas

-Monkey Beach Club is the most reviewed beach club on the island.
-It sits on Avenida Rafael Puig Lluvina in Playa de las Américas with a terrace overlooking the ocean.
-The crowd skews young and international.
-Cocktails and sushi are what people talk about most.
+Monkey Beach Club is the most-reviewed venue on the island.
+It sits on Avenida Rafael Puig Lluvina in Playa de las Américas, with an elevated terrace looking out to sea.
+The crowd is young and international.

 Papagayo Beach Club

-Beachfront sunbeds and DJ booth at Papagayo Beach Club on Troya Beach
+Beachfront sunbeds and DJ booth at Papagayo Beach Club, Troya Beach

-Papagayo Beach Club sits right on Troya Beach in Playa de las Américas.
-This is one of the more upscale options on the island, with VIP areas, live DJs, and a full restaurant.
-The sunset sessions are a signature draw.
+Papagayo Beach Club sits directly on Troya Beach in Playa de las Américas.
+This is one of the most production-heavy venues on the island, with live DJs, VIP daybeds, and a full restaurant running from midday through the evening.

 Kaluna Beach Club

-Infinity pool and sunbeds at Kaluna Beach Club in Costa Adeje
+Infinity pool and sunbeds overlooking the Atlantic at Kaluna Beach Club, Costa Adeje

 Coqueluche

-Sunset terrace at Coqueluche beach bar in La Caleta
+Sunset terrace at Coqueluche beach bar, La Enramada near La Caleta

-Coqueluche is on the black sand coast at La Enramada near La Caleta.
-It's a local favourite with 3,287 Google reviews and a 4.3 rating.
-The terrace faces west, making it one of the best sunset spots on the island.
+Coqueluche is on the black sand coast at La Enramada, near La Caleta.
+The terrace faces west, and the sunset from here is one of the best on the island.

 Live music plays most evenings.
-Paragliders land on the beach below, which adds to the show.
-Sangria and aperitivo-style snacks are the popular orders.
-The atmosphere is relaxed and unpretentious.
+Paragliders land on the beach below, which adds something to the atmosphere.
+Sangria and aperitivo-style snacks are the main orders.

 Palapa Beach Club

-Sunbeds and ocean view at Palapa Beach Club in Playa de las Américas
+Sunbeds and ocean view at Palapa Beach Club, Playa de las Américas

-Mojitos, piña coladas, and smoothies are the go-to drinks.
-The vibe is party-friendly but not over the top.
-Families come during the day, and the crowd shifts younger after 4pm.
+Mojitos, piña coladas, and smoothies are the popular orders.
+Families use it during the day, and the vibe shifts younger after 4pm.
+Free WiFi throughout.

 OA Beach Club

-Oceanfront terrace and cocktails at OA Beach Club in Playa de las Américas
+Oceanfront terrace at OA Beach Club, Playa de las Américas

-OA Beach Club is on the oceanfront in Playa de las Américas, in a spot popular with local surfers.
-The laid-back atmosphere and resident DJ set the tone.
-Cocktails, sangria, and piña coladas are the top orders.
+OA Beach Club is on the oceanfront in Playa de las Américas, in a stretch popular with local surfers.
+The atmosphere is noticeably more relaxed than the party-forward clubs nearby.
+A resident DJ plays through the day.

-The food menu covers pasta and steak dishes alongside lighter snacks.
-Hammock-style seating and a terrace bar upstairs give you options.
+The food menu runs to pasta and steak as well as lighter snacks.
+Hammock seating on the main terrace and a bar upstairs give you different options.
 Sunset here is worth planning around.

 Le Club

-Balinese beds on the sand at Le Club on Playa de Fañabé
+Balinese beds on the sand at Le Club, Playa de Fañabé, Costa Adeje

 Torviscas Beach Club

-Live music and sunset at Torviscas Beach Club on Playa de Torviscas
+Live music and sunset at Torviscas Beach Club, Playa de Torviscas, Costa Adeje

 Fiji Beach Club

-Weekend party setup at Fiji Beach Club on Playa de Fañabé
+Weekend party setup at Fiji Beach Club, Playa de Fañabé, Costa Adeje

 Las Rocas Beach Club

-Poolside sunbeds and ocean view at Las Rocas Beach Club in Costa Adeje
+Poolside sunbeds and ocean view at Las Rocas Beach Club, Costa Adeje

 Cocoa Beach Club

-Cocktails and DJ setup at Cocoa Beach Club in Costa Adeje
+Cocktails and DJ setup at Cocoa Beach Club, Costa Adeje

 Cocoa Beach Club is in the Centro Comercial area of Costa Adeje.
-Music, pizza, and cocktails are the main draws.
-The DJ plays through the afternoon, and the sangria and mojitos are frequently mentioned in reviews.
+The DJ plays through the afternoon, and the sangria and mojitos get more mentions in reviews than anything else on the menu.

 It's family-friendly with a kids area and accessible entry.
+Pizza and cocktails keep it simple.
 The vibe is casual and holiday-focused.
-Good for groups who want music and food without the premium pricing of the beachfront clubs.

 Bahia Beach

-Evening entertainment at Bahia Beach in El Palm Mar
+Evening entertainment at Bahia Beach, El Palm Mar

 Bahia Beach is in El Palm Mar, a quieter residential area south of Costa Adeje.
-Live entertainment including karaoke nights gives it a different character from the main tourist strip.
-Cocktails and pizza are popular.
+Karaoke nights and live entertainment give it a neighbourhood feel that's different from the main tourist strip.

-The setting is more low-key than the Playa de las Américas clubs.
-It works well for families and couples staying in the El Palm Mar area who don't want to travel far.
-The sea-view terrace is well maintained.
+The sea-view terrace is well maintained, and cocktails and pizza are the main orders.
+Works well for families and couples staying in the El Palm Mar area who don't want to travel far.

 Sueño Azul Beach Club

-Pool and ocean views at Sueño Azul Beach Club in Callao Salvaje
+Pool and ocean views at Sueño Azul Beach Club, Callao Salvaje

 Sueño Azul Beach Club is in Callao Salvaje, about 15 minutes north of Costa Adeje.
-It has a pool, live music, DJs, and a full restaurant.
+The pool is the social hub, with music running through the afternoon and into the evening.
 Italian food and paella are the menu highlights.
-The ocean views and sunset atmosphere keep guests coming back.

 Roca Blanca Beach Club & Restaurant

-Pool and Balinese beds at Roca Blanca Beach Club in Los Cristianos
+Pool and Balinese beds at Roca Blanca Beach Club, Los Cristianos area

 Bocana Beach Club

-Beachfront setting at Bocana Beach Club at Gran Tacande hotel
+Beachfront setting at Bocana Beach Club, Gran Tacande hotel, Costa Adeje

-Bocana Beach Club operates out of the Gran Tacande Wellness & Relax hotel in Costa Adeje.
-It's a smaller, quieter option.
-The restaurant serves fine dining and the setting is more upscale-resort than party club.
+Bocana Beach Club is at the Gran Tacande Wellness & Relax hotel in Costa Adeje.
+The setup is more upscale-resort than party club, with a fine dining restaurant and a quieter, smaller atmosphere.

 Restaurante The Beach Club

-Luxury beachfront dining at The Beach Club at Ritz Carlton Abama
+Luxury beachfront dining at Restaurante The Beach Club, Ritz Carlton Abama, Guía de Isora

-Restaurante The Beach Club is at the Ritz Carlton Abama hotel in Guía de Isora.
+Restaurante The Beach Club is at the Ritz Carlton Abama in Guía de Isora, reached via a cliff-side elevator down to its own private beach.
 It's the most exclusive setting on this list.
-The beach below the hotel is accessed via a cliff-side elevator.

 Restaurante Los Gigantes Beach Club

-Cliffside dining at Restaurante Los Gigantes Beach Club
+Cliffside dining at Restaurante Los Gigantes Beach Club, Los Gigantes

-Restaurante Los Gigantes Beach Club is the highest-rated beach club in Tenerife at 4.7 stars from 1,201 reviews.
-It sits at the base of the famous Los Gigantes cliffs on Calle los Guíos.
-The towering rock face behind the beach creates a dramatic setting.
+Restaurante Los Gigantes Beach Club sits at the base of the Los Gigantes cliffs on Calle los Guíos.
+The towering rock face creates a backdrop you won't find anywhere else on the island.
+It's the highest-rated beach club in Tenerife.

-The food is the main event.
+The food is the main reason to come.
 Arroz caldoso, arroz negre, and gyozas get repeated mentions.
-Cocktails and sangria are solid.
-The kitchen leans Spanish-Mediterranean with some Asian touches.
+The kitchen runs a Spanish-Mediterranean menu with some Asian touches, and the cocktails and sangria are consistently good.

 El Caracol Beach Club

-Sunbeds on golden sand at El Caracol Beach Club on Las Teresitas
+Sunbeds on golden sand at El Caracol Beach Club, Playa de Las Teresitas

 Bambú Beach Club

-Hammocks and parasols at Bambú Beach Club on Las Teresitas
+Hammocks and parasols at Bambú Beach Club, Playa de Las Teresitas

 La Isla Beach Club Playa de Las Teresitas

-Deck chairs and ocean view at La Isla Beach Club on Las Teresitas
+Deck chairs and ocean view at La Isla Beach Club, Playa de Las Teresitas

 La Isla Beach Club is the third option on Las Teresitas.
-Live music adds energy on weekends.
-Mojitos, calamari, nachos, and gambón are the popular orders.
-The mojo sauce gets specific praise.
+Live music on weekends adds energy.
+Mojitos, calamari, nachos, and gambón are the popular orders, and the mojo sauce gets specific praise.

-The setup includes parasols, hammocks, and deck chairs.
-It's family-friendly with a kids area.
+Parasols, hammocks, and deck chairs on the sand.
+Family-friendly with a kids area.

 Andana Beach Club

-Live music and ocean views at Andana Beach Club in Puerto de la Cruz
+Live music and ocean views at Andana Beach Club, Puerto de la Cruz

-Andana Beach Club is in Puerto de la Cruz on the north coast.
-It's the biggest club outside the south, with 2,307 reviews and a 4.1 rating.
-Live music, DJs, sunset sessions, and brunch events keep the calendar full.
+Andana Beach Club is in Puerto de la Cruz on the north coast, the largest club outside the south.
+A full calendar covers live music, DJ sets, sunset sessions, and weekend brunch events.

-Cocktails and music are the top review mentions.
-The seafront setting on Avenida Francisco Afonso Carrillo works well for sunset.
-A kids area makes it family-friendly.
+Cocktails and the music programme are what come up most in reviews.
+The seafront setting on Avenida Francisco Afonso Carrillo works well at sunset.

 Costa Mágica Beach Club

-Sunset dining at Costa Mágica Beach Club in Valle Guerra
+Sunset dining at Costa Mágica Beach Club, Valle Guerra

 Costa Mágica Beach Club is in Valle Guerra on the northeast coast, well off the tourist trail.
-It has live music, DJs, and a restaurant with cocktails and brunch.
-The remote coastal setting on Camino la Costa is the selling point.
+The remote coastal location on Camino la Costa is the main appeal.

 Frequently asked questions about Tenerife beach clubs